TMap

 )

-Then drag the new column to the "Legend" bucket in the build visual pane, add WKT data to the TMap visual and leave the fields "Latitude" and "Longitude" empty, a classed choropleth map will be created as below:
+Then drag the new column to the "Legend" bucket in the build visual pane, add a polygon layer by using WKT data in data model or built-in boundary data inside the visual or uploaded shape/geojson file to the TMap visual, and leave the fields "Latitude" and "Longitude" empty, a classed choropleth map will be created as below:

 TMap